Frequently Asked Questions

 For Trinity College Residence:

-Parcels can be accepted by the porter’s offices, but if you need something signed for, be aware that while porters are on duty 24/7, sometimes they will need to leave the office to perform security rounds.
+Parcels can be accepted by the Porter’s Lodge in your respective residence building, but if you need something signed for, be aware that while porters are on duty 24/7, sometimes they will need to leave the office to perform security rounds.
+Porters are not able to pay for parcels (Cash on Delivery/COD).

 Can I request a roommate?

-Please indicate on your residence application form whether there is anyone in particular you would like to room with or live near.
+Please indicate on your online residence application whether there is anyone in particular you would like to room with or live near.
+In order to have your request considered, both you and your roommate must name each other as preferred roommates in the application.
 We will do our best to accommodate your request.
+Please note that while we make every effort to accommodate individual preferences, this is not always possible.

 All students living in Trinity residences must participate in the meal plan.
 We offer a variety of meal options, including vegetarian, halal, and most recently vegan.